 In this chapter, we discuss the clinical considerations when evaluating patients for autologous flap breast reconstruction.
 Please note that in practice, patients are comprehensively evaluated for their candidacy for breast reconstruction and that recommendations should be individualized such that patients consider not only autologous tissue, but also expander implant–based reconstruction.
 Here we limit our discussion to describing the main surgical autologous tissue flap procedures along with their indications.
 We hope that by the end of the chapter the reader and health care professional will have a working knowledge of the vast reconstructive armamentarium available today for breast reconstruction to be able to better counsel patients.

 GOALS OF AUTOLOGOUS RECONSTRUCTION

 Determining whether an implant-based or autologous reconstruction will be performed depends considerably on the patient's body habitus and desires.
 Many women prefer to avoid the use of implants, which are essentially mechanical devices with a limited lifespan.
-Instead, patients may seek to enjoy the collateral benefit of the resultant flap harvest donor area, which may produce results that are similar to cosmetic procedures, such as removal ...
+Instead, patients may seek to enjoy the collateral benefit of the resultant flap harvest donor area, which may produce results that are similar to cosmetic procedures, such ...